Skyscanner/backpack-android/docs/BottomSheet/README.md

 ## Usage

 The Bottom Sheet component can be used in both XML and Kotlin/Java.
-To work correctly, it needs to be placed inside [CoordinatorLayout](https://developer.android.com/reference/androidx/coordinatorlayout/widget/CoordinatorLayout).
+In order to work correctly, it needs to be placed inside [CoordinatorLayout](https://developer.android.com/reference/androidx/coordinatorlayout/widget/CoordinatorLayout).

 Example of a Bottom Sheet in XML